mayhugotong/GenTKG/README.md

 ```
 ### Datasets

-The structure should be similar like this:
+The structure should be similar to this:
 ```
 Datasets
 |--processed/